Canterbury (band): Heavy in the Day (2012–2013)

 Singer and guitarist Mike Sparks performing in Southampton 2012.

 To coincide with the new year they released the single "Ready Yet?" on 16 January 2012.

 On 25 April 2012, the band announced the name, release date, album art and track list of their second studio album, Heavy in the Day, via their website along with a release party on 19 July at the Barfly in Camden, London.
 The album was released on 9 July and features new material alongside songs previously released as singles.
 The album was recorded in Devon and produced by Peter Miles and released through Sweet Lime Records with a single titled "Saviour" released ahead on 25 June.

 In January and February 2012 they toured the UK on a headline tour with support from Proxies.
-In November 2012, the band were the main support band on Deaf Havana's biggest headline tour to date in the UK and in late November through to mid-December 2012 they embarked upon a headline tour of their own in support of Heavy in the Day with support from Mallory Knox and Scholars.
+In November 2012, the group were the main support band on Deaf Havana's tour in the UK and in late November through to mid-December 2012 they embarked upon a headline tour of their own in support of Heavy in the Day with support from Mallory Knox and Scholars.

 On 8 April, the band announced news of their new album via their Twitter and Facebook accounts via the Pledge Music project.
 At the same time Hassle Records announced their signing of Canterbury.

 Canterbury parted ways with their drummer Scott Peters in May 2013.
 He was replaced by ex All Forgotten member Chris Velissarides.

 Dark Days and disbandment (2014)

 On 13 January 2014 the band released their new album, Dark Days, celebrated with an acoustic session at Banquet Records the night before and a launch show at The Hospital Club.
 On 19 January 2014, Dark Days reached no.1 on the UK Official Charts Rock albums and reached no. 84 on the UK Official Album chart.
 On 1 October 2014 the band announced that they would not be continuing to make music in the foreseeable future on their website.
 They announced their final three shows in Birmingham, Manchester and London for December.
 At this final show in London on 19 December, the band were rejoined by original members Ben Bishop and Scott Peters.